alagamai/cypress-studio-record-playback-samples/README.md

 # Steps to enable cyrpess studio
- 1. enable experimentalStudio in cypress.config.js as below module.exports = defineConfig({
+ 1. enable experimentalStudio in cypress.config.js as below

+	module.exports = defineConfig({

 	//this is to enable cypress studio record and playback feature

 	experimentalStudio: true,

 	e2e: {

 		setupNodeEvents(on, config) {
 			// implement node event listeners here
 		},

 		specPattern: 'cypress/e2e/**/*.js',

 	},
 	});

+2. npx cypress open
+3. click on add new test -> execute steps => right click on element to add chai assertion

 ## Use